WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### What do I need to recover my wallet?

-To recovery your wallet you need your Password + Recovery words, or Password + Wallet File, as shown in the table below.
+To recover your wallet you need either your Recovery Words + Password, or the Wallet File + Password, as shown in the table below.

 | | Recovery Words | Wallet File | Password
 :------------ | :-------------:| :-------------:| :-------------: